oramarker/csvsoft.github.io/JavaConcurrency.md

 ### Semaphore

-Counting semaphores are used to **control the number of activities** that can access a certain resource or perform a given action at the same time, It  is widely used in the resource pool implementations.
+Counting semaphores are used to **control the number of activities** that can access a certain resource or perform a given action at the same time, It  is widely used in the resource pool implementations or bounded collections.